-Each team members should bring a laptop computer for drafting the team report during the on-site visit, before the consolidated report is transferred into ACCET’s Accreditation Management System (AMS) by the Commission Representative.
+Each team member should bring a laptop computer for drafting the team report during the on-site visit, before the consolidated report is transferred into ACCET’s Accreditation Management System (AMS) by the Commission Representative.
 If a team member does not have access to a laptop computer, please inform the Commission Representative before the visit so other arrangements can be made.

 Pre-Visit Meeting and Orientation

-Before arriving at the institution, a pre-visit meeting of the team will take place to allow team members to get acquainted, receive a brief orientation, review the visit schedule, and discuss any issues or questions which arose while reading the ASER/BASER.
+Before arriving at the institution, a pre-visit meeting of the team will take place to allow team members to get acquainted, receive a brief orientation, review the visit schedule, and discuss any issues or questions that arose while reading the ASER/BASER.

 Preparation of Team Report

 The team report is a consensus document drafted by all the team members during the visit utilizing the format of Document 9.3 – ACCET Visit Examination Team Report.
 Following the visit, the Commission Representative will finalize the team report as drafted by the team to ensure that it is clear, complete, consistent, and correct.
 Before being sent to the institution, the Team Chair will verify that the team report is an accurate representation of the team’s findings.